Copyright © University of Cambridge. All rights reserved.

 Why do this problem?

-is a challenging one using the learner's knowledge of square numbers and giving practice in addition in an unusual context.
+is a challenging one.
+It uses the learner's knowledge of square numbers and gives the opportunity of practicing addition in an unusual context.
 It is a useful problem through which to discuss different methods of approach.

 You could start by reminding the group about square numbers, perhaps by playing a game of 'I like ...' using this interactivity